wajahatk/kazmiwajahat/README.md

 -> Connect Heroku to Github in the deployment section and setup auto builds.

 -> Watch the logs to see your bots progress and watch it flip tables!

+In order to keep the bot running and avoid the free dynos provided from heroku from idling, register you app at http://kaffeine.herokuapp.com/